Verifying vouch webhooks

 const presentation = webhookPayload.webProofs?.[0]?.presentationJson;

-if (!presentation) throw new Error("No webProofs or presentationJson found");
+if (!presentation) throw new Error("No webProofs or presentationJson found");# Example webhook payload received at your endpoint

 WEBHOOK_PAYLOAD='{